rosacry/.dotfiless/README.md

 * [Karabiner](https://karabiner-elements.pqrs.org/) - Keyboard Binder

 Quick Notes:
-*  For M1 Macbooks running Catalina and Monterey, you must go through this form -> https://github.com/koekeishiya/yabai/issues/1054 in order to get the full use case of yabai, the Window Manager I use.
+*  For M1 Macbooks running Catalina and Monterey, you must go through [this](https://github.com/koekeishiya/yabai/issues/1054) form in order to get the full use case of yabai

 Installation:

 Restore homebrew packages by running:
 ```
 brew bundle --file=~/Brewfile[-(snapshot)]